 Altogether, Kingsport has a lot of hidden gems and Gypsy Circus is a must do!
 Forget what you heard when you were little.
 You should definitely run away to Kingsport and join the circus!

 High Voltage was located nearby in downtown Kingsport next to a transformer.
 Christopher was amazed the power company let them build a bar so close!
-Apparently they had an amazing blood orange cider but it was so good it sold out before I could get some!
-They had live music, corn hole, and a family friendly atmosphere like Gypsy Circus.
+They have live music, corn hole, and a family friendly atmosphere like Gypsy Circus.
 I have to say I was pleasantly surprised that at both places people had their kids and were having fun together instead of an all adult crowd.